-- (a) The accounting officer may, prior to the award of a tender, cancel such tender if: - (i) due to changed circumstances, there is no longer a need for the services, works or goods requested; or

-- (ii) funds are no longer available to cover the total envisaged expenditure; or - (iii) no acceptable tenders are received; or - (iv) there is a material irregularity in the tender process. - (b) The decision to cancel a tender invitation in terms of paragraph (a) must be published on the Municipal website. - (c) The municipality may only with the prior approval of the relevant treasury cancel a tender invitation for the second time.
+- (a) The accounting officer may, prior to the award of a tender, cancel such tender if: - (i) due to changed circumstances, there is no longer a need for the services, works or goods requested; or - (ii) funds are no longer available to cover the total envisaged expenditure; or - (iii) no acceptable tenders are received; or - (iv) there is a material irregularity in the tender process. - (b) The decision to cancel a tender invitation in terms of paragraph (a) must be published in the same manner in which the original tender invitation was advertised. - (c) The municipality may only with the prior approval of the relevant treasury cancel a tender invitation for the second time